The Great Pulp Fiction Mounties: From Corporal Cameron to Sergeant Preston

 So listen up, mon ami!

-One of the most popular pulpwood magazines was North-West Stories, which was one of the longest lasting Pulps of them all, in continuous print for almost three decades.
+One of the most popular pulp fiction magazines was North-West Stories.
+Which was one of the longest lasting Pulps of them all, in continuous print for almost three decades.
 [2]

-Dozens of the over six hundred Hollywood movies set in our Canadian North (300 of them featuring our Mounties) were based on Curwood’s revered novels and short stories, as well as the Canadian-made international box office smash Back To God’s Country, starring Canadian actress Nell Shipman.
+Dozens of the over six hundred Hollywood movies set in our Canadian North (over 300 of them featuring our Mounties) were based on Curwood’s revered novels and short stories.
+As well as the Canadian-made international box office smash Back To God’s Country, starring Canadian actress Nell Shipman.

-The first movie my parents took me to when we returned to Canada from Yorkshire was the glorious Technicolor SASKATCHEWAN, starring Alan Ladd [3] as North-West Mounted Police Sub-Inspector Thomas O’Rourke.
-Later on, I would learn that the film was essentially a B-Western story set in the Canadian Rockies, with little reference to real Canadian history, or geography, or even our mythology.
+The first movie my parents took me to when we returned to Canada from Yorkshire was the glorious Technicolor SASKATCHEWAN.
+It starred Alan Ladd [3] as North-West Mounted Police Sub-Inspector Thomas O’Rourke.
+Later on, I would learn that the film was essentially a B-Western story set in the Canadian Rockies, with little reference to real Canadian history.
+Or geography, or even our mythology.
 But at the time, I didn’t know that.
 Loved the movie!

 As Pierre Berton wrote in HOLLYWOOD’S CANADA, “Were we actually glued to our seats when redcoated riders dashed past on the screen?
 Did our eyes mist up when the White Spirit called and the flawed hero hit the Lone Trail and the Beeg Trapper got Akim Tamiroff by the throat?
 You bet we did.
 We ALL did.”
 [4]